 In-Depth: Cognitive Behavioral Therapy

-Cognitive behavioral therapy (also known by its abbreviation, CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
+Cognitive behavioral therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
 Its goal is to change patterns of thinking or behavior that are behind people’s difficulties, and so change the way they feel.
 It is used to help treat a wide range of issues in a person’s life, from sleeping difficulties or relationship problems, to drug and alcohol abuse or anxiety and depression.
-CBT works by changing people’s attitudes and their behavior by focusing on the thoughts, images, beliefs and attitudes that we hold (our cognitive processes) and how this relates to the way we behave, as a way of dealing with emotional problems.
+CBT works by changing people’s attitudes and their behavior by focusing on the thoughts, images, beliefs and attitudes that are held (a person’s cognitive processes) and how these processes relate to the way a person behaves, as a way of dealing with emotional problems.

-An important advantage of cognitive behavioral therapy is that it tends to be short, taking four to seven months for most emotional problems.
+An important advantage of cognitive behavioral therapy is that it tends to be short, taking five to ten months for most emotional problems.
 Clients attend one session per week, each session lasting approximately 50 minutes.
-During this time, the client and therapist are working together to understand what the problems are and to develop a new strategy for tackling them.
-CBT introduces them to a set of principles that they can apply whenever they need to, and which will stand them in good stead throughout their lives.
+During this time, the client and therapist are work together to understand what the problems are and develop new strategies for tackling them.
+CBT introduces patients to a set of principles that they can apply whenever they need to, and that’ll last them a lifetime.

 The History of Cognitive Behavioral Therapy

-In the 1960s, Aaron T. Beck, a psychiatrist, observed that during his analytical sessions, his patients tended to have an internal dialogue going on in their minds, almost as if they were talking to themselves.
+Cognitive behavioral therapy was invented by a psychiatrist, Aaron Beck, in the 1960s.
+He was doing psychoanalysis at the time and observed that during his analytical sessions, his patients tended to have an internal dialogue going on in their minds — almost as if they were talking to themselves.
 But they would only report a fraction of this kind of thinking to him.

 Beck realized that the link between thoughts and feelings was very important.
 He invented the term automatic thoughts to describe emotion-filled thoughts that might pop up in the mind.
 Beck found that people weren’t always fully aware of such thoughts, but could learn to identify and report them.
 If a person was feeling upset in some way, the thoughts were usually negative and neither realistic nor helpful.
 Beck found that identifying these thoughts was the key to the client understanding and overcoming his or her difficulties.